-Debt and related expenses were \$39.0 million, \$47.0 million and \$58.2 million in 2021, 2020 and 2019, respectively.
-The decreases of \$8.0 million from 2020 to 2021 and \$11.2 million from 2019 to 2020 were due primarily to a reduction in interest expense from lower interest rates, a reduction in average debt outstanding and the use of operating funds instead of debt for nuclear fuel purchases.
+Debt and related expenses were \$25.9 million, \$39.0 million and \$47.0 million in 2022, 2021 and 2020, respectively.
+The decrease of \$13.1 million in 2022 from 2021 was due primarily to lower interest expense on revenue bonds and an increase in bond amortization, which was partially offset by higher interest expense on revolving credit agreements because of higher interest rates.
+The decrease of \$8.0 million in 2021 from 2020 was due primarily to a reduction in interest expense from lower interest rates, a reduction in average debt outstanding and the use of operating funds instead of debt for nuclear fuel purchases.